darius/regexercise/exercises.md

     >>> ''.join(stream)  # The rest wasn't consumed, see:
     ' is fat'

+Test your solution by defining it in a module, say problem1.py.
+Then

+    >>> import tests, problem1
+    >>> tests.check1(problem1)
+    'Problem 1: all tests passed.'

 **Second:** As before, but instead of a list of strings, we take a restricted kind of regular expression.
 You can represent these expressions however you like; define three constructors: